liferay/liferay-docs/userGuide/en/chapters/19-advanced-portal-operation.markdown

 +$$$

-**Note**: Due to a change in Liferay 6.2's API, the Global repository that was used to store Web Content and Documents and Media is now its own site and therefore the friendly URL "/global" is now a reserved friendly URL.
-If you are planning to upgrade to Liferay 6.2, please be aware of this change and verify that there is no current friendly URL that violates the restriction.
+**Note**: In Liferay 6.2, the Global repository that was used to store Web Content and Documents and Media is now its own site with the reserved friendly URL `/global`; upgrading to Liferay 6.2 will fail if any sites are using the same URL.
+Before upgrading to Liferay 6.2, make sure no current friendly URL violates the restriction.

 $$$